Jaron-U/AptAppProject/README.md

-# Apartment Rent System
+# Apartment Rental System

-ARS streamlines housing transitions in university towns, focusing on ease of subleasing for students and professionals.
+This application streamlines housing transitions in university towns, focusing on ease of subleasing for students and professionals.
 It’s a straightforward solution for quick and efficient apartment transfers, addressing the unique challenges of relocating and finding short-term housing.

 ## Table of Contents